Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

 Now add a callback to the second `then()`.
 You're calling this on the second promise returned from `res.json()`.
 This callback will call the `handleData()` function which you'll implement below.
-This callback receives `json` data from giphy.
-You'll pass the json data as an argument to the callback
+This callback receives JSON data from Giphy.
+You'll pass the JSON data as an argument to the callback

 ```JS
 fetch(path)